HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved UI of the generic-listings, and infinite-spinner widgets.

-Fixed minor bug, affecting widgets that have been removed.
+Fixed minor bug, affecting the removal of widgets.